metabase/metabase/docs/users-guide/05-visualizing-results.md

 ![Progress bar](images/visualizations/progress.png)

 #### Gauges
 Ah, gauges: you either love 'em or you hate 'em. …Or you feel "meh" about them, I guess.
-Whatever the case, gauges allow you to show a single number, and where its value falls in a number of ranges that you can specify.
-By default when you choose the Gauge visualization, Metabase will create red, yellow, and green ranges for you.
+Whatever the case, gauges allow you to show a single number and where its value falls within a set of colored ranges that you can specify.
+By default, when you choose the Gauge visualization, Metabase will create red, yellow, and green ranges for you.

 ![Gauge](images/visualizations/gauge.png)